kilarinikhil/kilarinikhil.github.io/README.md

 [![](https://tokei.rs/b1/github/kilarinikhil/kilarinikhil.github.io?category=code)](https://github.com/kilarinikhil/kilarinikhil.github.io)

-This repository is the source for the Abstractxan website.
+This repository is the source for my website.
 The website is written in C++, and requires `gcc` to build.
 To rebuild the site, update `/src/website.md` file and then run:

 ```
 ./main